 If you wish to witness an interplay of nature entwined with human emotions, then this is the kind of destination which you really can’t miss visiting.
-Located in Changthang somewhere east of Ladakh in Jammu and Kashmir, Pangong Lake is not less than a miracle.
+Located in Changthang, somewhere east of Ladakh in Jammu and Kashmir, Pangong Lake is no less than a miracle.
 The sparkling blue waters of this lake, which stretches for about 12 kilometres from India to Tibet, attract a great number of tourists on an annual basis.

-Now, what’s really intriguing about this lake is that it doesn’t remain blue throughout the year or rather even for a single day.
+Now, what’s really intriguing about this lake is that it doesn’t remain blue throughout the year or even for a single day.
 It changes its colours from azure to light blue to green and grey too.

 Owing to its scenic beauty, this lake has remained a tourist attraction for a long period of time; and not just that, for the same reason, this place has somewhat become a hotspot for Bollywood as well.
 Apparently, various movies have been shot around this region.
 Some popular examples would be Dil Se, 3 Idiots, Jab Tak Hai Jaan, etc. Now, knowing all this, how can you not visit Pangong Lake?